-By basing a "Clean Energy Standard" on a simplistic carbon formula, its backers ignore the past fifty years of accumulated knowledge of the effects of radiation on the public.
+By basing a "Clean Energy Standard" on a simplistic carbon formula, its backers simply ignore the past fifty years of accumulated knowledge of the effects of other long-lasting and toxic pollutants on the public.

-Nuclear power facilities release a variety of cancercausing radionuclides, including Tritium, Strontium-90, Cesium-137, Plutonium-239 and dozens more.
+Nuclear power facilities release a variety of cancer-causing radionuclides, including Tritium, Strontium-90, Cesium-137, Plutonium-239 and dozens more.
 Nuclear reactors also release other toxins into our air and water.
-While nuclear power qualifies, barely, as a "low-carbon" technology (although it is not carbon-free, see below), the release to the environment of these pollutants, not to mention the radioactive waste every nuclear facility generates, clearly disqualifies nuclear power as being in any sense "clean."
+While nuclear power qualifies, barely, as a "low-carbon" technology (although it is not carbon-free, see below), the presence and release to the environment of these other pollutants, not to mention the radioactive waste every nuclear facility generates, clearly disqualifies nuclear power as being in any sense "clean."